bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Changelog ==

 = 1.7.9 =
-* Fixed bug with pagination not showing on custom posts archive pages
+* Fixed bug with pagination not showing on custom posts archive pages.
-* Fixed bug for search results
+* Fixed bug for search results.
-* Fixed bug for thinkbox popups
+* Fixed bug for thinkbox popups.
-* Fixed bug for auto adjusting IDs (e.g. post_parent)
+* Fixed bug for auto adjusting IDs (e.g. post_parent).
-* Fixed bug related to using WPML as a site wide activated plugin on WPMU
+* Fixed bug related to using WPML as a site wide activated plugin on WPMU.
-* Added option to set strings language to be different than the default language
+* Added option to set strings language to be different than the default language.
-* Option to scan WPMU plugins
+* Option to scan WPMU plugins.
-* Fixed bug related to http communication (Snoopy) with the translation server
+* Fixed bug related to http communication (Snoopy) with the translation server.
-* Option to delete only specific translations
+* Option to delete only specific translations.
-* More bug fixes
+* More bug fixes.

 = 1.7.8.1 =
 * Fixed bug with some js strings causing errors